tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - `$(cloud-upload) Upload`: uploads the `.ino` in the current workspace folder
 - `$(pulse) Monitor`: opens the serial monitor
 - `$(circuit-board) <FQBN/Profile>`:
-  - If `sketch.yaml` exists, shows the default or first profile and lets you switch via "Arduino CLI: Set Profile".
-  - Otherwise shows FQBN and lets you change via "Arduino CLI: Set FQBN".
+   - Shows the profile you last selected via "Arduino CLI: Set Profile" or the Arduino CLI tree.
+If no profile is recorded but any `sketch.yaml` exists, it displays `Profile: Not set` and opens the profile picker.
+When no profile-enabled sketches are found, it falls back to the current FQBN and lets you change it via "Arduino CLI: Set FQBN".
 - `$(plug) <Port>`: shows current serial port (click to change).
 Pick **External programmer (JTAG/SWD/ISP)** when you flash through a dedicated programmer so uploads skip passing `-p`.
 - `$(watch) <Baud>`: shows current baudrate (click to change)
 - `$(megaphone) <Warnings>`: shows compile warnings/verbose badge (click to pick combinations)